MotionDesignStudio/RandomJavaCode/README.md

 		Love is a variety of different feelings, states, and attitudes that ranges from interpersonal affection (“I love my mother”) to pleasure (“I loved that meal”).
 It can refer to an emotion of a strong attraction and personal attachment.[1]
 It can also be a virtue representing human kindness, compassion, and affection—”the unselfish loyal and benevolent concern for the good of another”.[2]
 It may also describe compassionate and affectionate actions towards other humans, one’s self or animals.[3]

+Making It An Aliases
+	Edit the following file ~/.bashrc in your home directory.
+It is located here. /home/yourUserName/.bashrc .
+Add the following to this text file at the bottom.

+alias gd='/usr/bin/java -cp /home/yourUserName/java/jcode:/home/yourUserName/java/jcode/jsoup-1.10.2.jar DownloadDefinitions'

 Youtube Demo: https://youtu.be/Y6Y-cYtueZE

 ////////////////// Anagram  //////////////////